opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 The above installation steps assume that the Test Host is in the online mode.
 For offline testing, use the following offline installation steps instead.

-In order to install or upgrade Python offline, you may download packaged Python 2.7 for your Test Host's operating system on a connected host, copy the packge to the Test Host, then install from that local copy.

 In order to install Docker offline, download Docker static binaries and copy the tar file to the Test Host, such as for Ubuntu14.04, you may follow the following link to install,